 - Update itself to make me scream “McDonald’s!” to skip an ad,

-- Store conversations I have) in the room the TV is placed in, or
+- Store conversations I have in the room the TV is placed in,

 I would also like to extend kudos to the manufacturer, who included a separate single page leaflet on how to specifically turn off telenovela mode.